Healthy Homes Assessment Napier

 Home Assessments Napier for Rental Properties

-There are a myriad of concerns you should look for when conducting an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are many things to be able to examine during an home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
 There are a few examples:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling could be significant for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental property house assessment.
+The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be significant for property owners and landlords.
+For expert advice, call now and schedule your rental property home assessment.

 home assessments for rental properties